How to Connect Landline Phone to WiFi Router?

-Landlines appear to be a relic of a time with several communication apps on the market.
-As per a 2017 USA survey, 35% of the respondents said they use landlines for less than 10 minutes a day.
+Landlines may seem like relics from a bygone era with numerous communication apps on the market.
+According to a 2017 USA survey, 35% of respondents reported using landlines for less than 10 minutes daily.

-On the other hand, those who better understand the advantages of having their home phone and a WiFi connection can leverage additional benefits.
+However, those who understand the benefits of having a home phone connected to a WiFi network can leverage additional advantages.

-Thanks to technological advancements, we no longer deal with traditional phone services and analog signals.
-This is the digital age, after all.
+Thanks to technological advancements, traditional phone services and analog signals are things of the past.
+Welcome to the digital age.

-Today’s phone service, known as Voice over Internet Protocol (VoIP), converts incoming voice impulses to digital signals and sends them over the internet.
+Today’s phone service, Voice over Internet Protocol (VoIP), converts incoming voice signals into digital data and transmits them over the Internet.

-As a result, you’ll need to connect your phone to the router for it to work.
-It may appear quite complicated, but we guarantee that it is not.
+You’ll need to connect your phone to the router to use VoIP.
+Although it may seem complicated, it is quite straightforward.

-Instead of using phone lines, VoIP allows you to send ordinary phone calls via the internet.
-It delivers all of the services that traditional phone lines do.
+VoIP allows you to make regular phone calls over the Internet instead of using traditional phone lines, offering all the services that traditional phone lines do.

 Considerations Before Connecting Landline Phone To WiFi Router